atom/git-utils/README.md

 ```

 ## Building
-  * Clone the repository
+  * Clone the repository with the `--recurse` option to get the libgit2
-  * `git submodule init`, then `git submodule update` to get the libgit2 bindings
+    submodule
   * Run `npm install`
   * Run `grunt` to compile the native and CoffeeScript code